techidaily/site-ai-live-streaming/source/_posts/new-in-2024-free-tv-streaming-9-sites-you-need-to-know.md

 </a>
 <img height="0" width="0" src="https://appsumo.8odi.net/i/5597632/2130871/7443" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
+To be successful with live e commerce, you would need certain tools like a live shopping platform, shopping cart integration, and live chat to give your viewers the ultimate user experience.
+This allows consumers to watch, talk, and shop your products from wherever they are and at any time.

 ### 02 Benefits of Ecommerce Live

 The e commerce live streaming trend started in China, and spread to other parts of the world quickly.
 This was back in 2016 when the Chinese retail giant Alibaba launched its live stream shopping event that became an instant success.
 Within the first 20 minutes, Alibaba had generated over $7.5 billion in transaction value.